davidgriesel/01_video_game_market_analysis/README.md

-# Video Game Market Analysis: GameCo
+# Video Game Market Analysis

 *This project was completed as part of the [CareerFoundry Data Analytics Program](https://careerfoundry.com/en/courses/become-a-data-analyst/).*

 ## Overview

-GameCo’s board is preparing the 2017 marketing budget and assumes that regional video game sales trends and market shares remained consistent over time.
-This analysis test that assumption.
+A video game company’s board is preparing its 2017 marketing budget based on the assumption that regional sales trends and market shares have remained stable over time.
+This analysis challenges that assumption by examining how genre preferences, sales performance, and publisher dynamics have changed—and whether these patterns differ across regions.

 ## Key Questions
-- Are certain types of games more popular than others?
+1. Are certain types of games more popular than others?
-- What publishers dominate specific markets or regions?
+2. What publishers dominate specific markets or regions?
-- Have any games or genres increased or decreased in popularity over time?
+3. Have any games or genres increased or decreased in popularity over time?
-- Have regional sales trends shifted, or do they remain consistent?
+4. Have regional sales trends shifted, or do they remain consistent?

 ## Tools Used